MethodsAndPractices/vsteam/.docs/Get-VSTeamProcess.md

 ## DESCRIPTION

-The list of Process Templates returned can be controlled by using the top and skip parameters.

-You can also get a single Process Template by name or id.
+The list of Process Templates can be filtered by name  (which may include Wildcard).
+You can also get a single Process Template by id

 You must call Set-VSTeamAccount before calling this function.